oyving/ogr-async/README.md

     System.err::println  // prints nothing - this is not an error );

-// create a failed promise
+// create a failed future
 context.failed(new RuntimeException()).onComplete(
     System.out::println, // prints nothing - this is not a success System.err::println  // prints "java.lang.RuntimeException"